 - Click Update: If an update is available, click the Update button next to Xcode.
 The download begins, and once it's completed, Xcode automatically updates to the latest version.
 Ensure you have a stable internet connection and sufficient storage space for the update to proceed without interruptions.

-How To Make An iOS App With Xcode?
+How to Make an iOS App with Xcode?

 What Is The Difference Between Xcode And Android Studio?